RajveerRall/Pixis-demo-documentation/docs/CFG/creative-feed-generator.md

-Creative Feed Generator leverges AI to create ad creatives in bulk.
-These are ad creative images that you use in ad managers across various platforms.
-The generated creative includes primary image, text, background color, price, etc.
+The Creative Feed Generator is an AI-powered tool that enables the creation of ad creatives in bulk.
+These ad creatives consist of images that are used in ad managers across various platforms.
+With the Creative Feed Generator, users can generate custom ad creatives that include primary images, text, background colors, prices, and more.

-Feedgenerator can create ad and all the components of the creative are customizable.

 ![ad creative breakdown](../assets/creative.png)

 ## The Create Feed Workflow

-The way creative feed generator works is it takes an input file which defines a few ad creatives.
-It takes these creatives as foundation and generates new creatives based on the given context.
+The Creative Feed Generator follows a well-defined workflow to generate ad creatives based on [input file]() you add while [creating a new project]().
+Here is an overview of the workflow:

 ![Alt text](../assets/cfg-workflow.jpg)

 ### Configure input file

-Once your input sheet is uploaded, this is where you review and configure it.
-You'll see the columns, and you can assign user-friendly names to each.
-It's an essential step in customizing the data according to your preferences.
+The first step is to upload and configure the input file.
+Users can review the columns and assign user-friendly names to each column, ensuring the data is customized according to their preferences.

 ### Select template

-Moving on to template selection, you can choose from existing templates or request a tailor-made one.
-If you opt for the latter, provide details or upload a reference image.
-This ensures the output aligns seamlessly with your brand requirements.
+Next, users can choose from a range of existing templates or request a tailor-made template.
+Tailoring the template allows users to align the output creatives seamlessly with their brand requirements.
+Users have the option to provide specific details or upload reference images to guide the template creation.

 ### Configure template

-Now comes the crucial step of configuring the selected template.
-Define text and images for each layer, and preview the changes.
-You have the flexibility to adjust configurations according to your preferences.
+Once the template is selected, users can configure the template by defining text and images for each layer.
+This step provides flexibility in adjusting configurations to meet specific preferences.
+Users can preview the changes made to the template before proceeding.

 ![Ad creative template](../assets/ad_templates.png)

 ### Template selection review

-With the template configured, it's time to generate a preview of the output.
-Review the results, and if needed, eliminate any undesired outputs.
-This step allows you to fine-tune the final output before moving forward.
+After configuring the template, users can generate a preview of the output creatives.
+This preview allows users to review the results and eliminate any undesired outputs, ensuring the final output meets their expectations.

 ### Schedule run & output configuration

-Thinking ahead, we provide a scheduling option.
-Choose between a one-time run or recurring runs based on your preferences.
-This functionality seamlessly integrates with your ads manager, offering flexibility in content delivery.
+The Creative Feed Generator provides scheduling options for generating the output creatives.
+Users can choose between one-time runs or recurring runs based on their preferences.
+This flexibility enables seamless integration with ads managers and offers control over content delivery.

 ### Output file

+Once the feed generation process is completed, users can access the output file.
+The output file contains the generated ad creatives, ready for use in ads managers.
+Users can preview the output and make any necessary adjustments before utilizing the creatives in their ad campaigns.

 ![Creative feed generator preview](../assets/output_preview.gif)